bazaim/bazaim/README.md

 - 🥞 Hi, I’m @bazaim
-- 🦀 I’m currently learning *Rust*, to be albe to use *WebAssembly* and boost my WebApplications.
+- 🦀 I’m currently learning *Rust*, to be able to use *WebAssembly* and boost my WebApplications.
 - 👀 I’m interested in WebDevelopment